thomasahle/ziplm/README.md

 Temperature: 5, Output: ickranning night dn't ly.
 "Wolfshiin his into ed and , and I Miss Bakshe was afternoon."
 The Gatsby's Miss Bakfrom the turned ," she
 ```

-So ok, it's definitely not completely random, like sampling at the character level.
+So okay, it's definitely not completely random, like sampling at the character level.
-It still has repetitions at low temps, and gets more rambly at larger temps.
+It still has repetitions at low temps and gets more rambly at larger temps.

 ## Conclusion